 Surgery or a type of radiation treatment is done to remove the tumor and prevent other nerve damage.
 Depending on the type of surgery performed, hearing can sometimes be preserved.

-Removing an acoustic neuroma can damage nerves.
+Removing an acoustic neuroma can damage the acoustic or other nerves.
 This may cause loss of hearing or weakness in the face muscles.
 This damage is more likely to occur when the tumor is large.

-Rick Friedman is an Otolaryngologist in La Jolla, California.
-Friedman has been practicing medicine for over 35 years and is rated as an Elite expert by MediFind in the treatment of Acoustic Neuroma.
-He is also highly rated in 14 other conditions, according to our data.
-His top areas of expertise are Acoustic Neuroma, Schwannoma, Hearing Loss, Occupational Hearing Loss, and Gamma Knife Radiosurgery.
-Friedman is currently accepting new patients.
+Jacques Herzog is an Otolaryngologist in Saint Louis, Missouri.
+Dr. Herzog and is rated as a Distinguished provider by MediFind in the treatment of Acoustic Neuroma.
+His top areas of expertise are Hearing Loss, Acoustic Neuroma, Schwannoma, Infant Hearing Loss, and Mastoidectomy.
+Dr. Herzog is currently accepting new patients.

 An acoustic neuroma is not cancer.
 The tumor does not spread to other parts of the body.
 However, it may continue to grow and press on structures in the skull.